Chicago House Projects

 Tomb Of Nefersekheru (TT 107)

 In the years 1959-1970, the Epigraphic Survey added to its program the documentation of the tomb of Kheruef (TT 192), a senior courtier of the reign of Amenhotep III, whose beautiful reliefs, carved in limestone, exemplify the high standard of artistic achievement that characterized the late 18th Dynasty.
 Interest in stylistic and historical parallels from the same period, along with our objective of preserving the information contained in monuments that are particularly threatened with damage or destruction, has led the Chicago House team to undertake a program in the nearby tomb of Nefersekheru (TT 107), a contemporary of Kheruef and steward of Amenhotep III’s jubilee palace at Malqata.
 The construction of Nefersekheru’s tomb, though planned to be as large as that of Kheruef, was never completed, and only a small section of the reliefs on the tomb’s façade were carved before the monument was abandoned.
 The few completed scenes, however, exhibit some of the finest relief carving ever executed in ancient Egypt, comparable to that of Kheruef’s tomb and of the well-known tomb of Ramose.
 These reliefs are unfortunately in very poor condition, the limestone cracked and fractured by a combination of seismic movement and salt decay.
 The tomb thus merits special attention, so we began a program of photography and facsimile drawing in the tomb in 2010, the goal of which is the complete documentation of the surviving decoration and of the tomb’s architecture, prior to systematic structural consolidation of the monument and conservation of its decorated surfaces.
-Epigraphic work and architectural survey of the tomb have been ongoing, with facsimile drawing of the reliefs completed in 2016, and collation of the beautiful drawings due to be completed next season.
+Epigraphic work and architectural survey of the tomb have been ongoing, with facsimile drawing of the reliefs completed in 2016, and collation of the beautiful drawings completed in 2020.
+Chicago House received permission to start the clearance of the tomb in 2019, and recovered numerous fragments of the shattered doorjambs that fell just inside the doorway.
+Recovery, conservation, and digital documentation of these fragments are currently underway.